Course Convenor: Natasha Glaisyer

 Students receive advice about research topics and instruction in bibliography, plus additional specialist advice and guidance from a supervisor.
 Because of the range of expertise of staff members and the wealth of source material available in York, it is possible to provide supervision on a wide range of topics, both chronologically and geographically.

-Students registered for part-time study over two years take in Year One the MA Core module in the Autumn Term (20 credits), an Option in the Spring Term (20 credits), plus the 10-credit Research Training Module: a total of 50 credits in the first year.
-In Year Two, they take two more Option modules (40 credits in total), normally scheduled in second Autumn and Spring Terms respectively, and an Independent Study Module (90 credits): a total of 130 credits.
+Students registered for part-time study over two years take in Year One the MA Core module in the Autumn Term (20 credits), an Option in the Spring Term (20 credits), plus the 10-credit Research Training module: a total of 50 credits in the first year.
+In Year Two, they take two more Option modules (40 credits in total), normally scheduled in second Autumn and Spring Terms respectively, and a research dissertation (90 credits): a total of 130 credits.

 You can apply for this course using our online application system.
 If you've not already done so, please read the application guidance first so that you understand the various steps in the application process.